microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Update the navigation property assignmentPolicies in identityGovernance

 ### [Stop-MgEntitlementManagementAssignmentRequest](Stop-MgEntitlementManagementAssignmentRequest.md)
-In Azure AD Entitlement Management, cancel accessPackageAssignmentRequest objects that are in a cancellable state: accepted, pendingApproval, pendingNotBefore, pendingApprovalEscalated.
+In Microsoft Entra Entitlement Management, cancel accessPackageAssignmentRequest objects that are in a cancellable state: accepted, pendingApproval, pendingNotBefore, pendingApprovalEscalated.
 This API is available in the following national cloud deployments.

 ### [Stop-MgIdentityGovernanceAccessReviewDefinition](Stop-MgIdentityGovernanceAccessReviewDefinition.md)